MimiBaca1/The_Mia_Theories_CC/Nexus Bridge Wormhole/README.md

-## Nexus of Universe or even Multivetse Convergence
+## Nexus of Universe or Multiverse Convergence